*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 Are there costs to participate in this program?

 You will be responsible for your expenses including, transportation, meals, and lodging if necessary.
-This is an unpaid program.
+Public transportation costs may be provided if eligible.

-What resources will I be provided in order to be best prepared for the externship experience?
+What resources will I be provided with in order to be best prepared for the externship experience?

 - A pre-professional workshop prior to the externship consisting of tips on making the most of the externship experience, professional dress and etiquette, and networking and career goal setting